-Our travel started in October 2013.
+In October 2013 we started our first long term trip.
 Then our main goal was to travel a little bit around Asia.
-But after 5 months in India we already understood that we want to see more of our Planet.
+But after 5 months in India we already understood that we want to see more of our planet.
 We knew we want to visit as much countries as possible, including also those in South America.

-We read and hear a lot of amazing and inspiring stories of those who travel in South America.
-And today I have one story to share with you – Anna’s story.
+We read and hear a lot of amazing and inspiring stories from those who had traveled in South America.
+And today I have one special story to share with you – Anna’s story.
 In November 2014 Anna left Latvia with one way ticket to South America in her pocket.

 Now she is in Peru and enjoys her amazing life very much!
 Meet Anna Sundukova, a traveler from Latvia!

 – Please, Tell Us a Little Bit About Yourself!

 I am an ordinary Latvian girl, who after receiving 2 higher educations tries to escape the career or systematic work and feels too young for the family life yet.
 I really want to continue my education, but now it is turn of „the school of life”.
 Since childhood I have been dreaming about the ocean, jungles, mountains and many other places which always seemed to be so far.
 So far away, that even pictures of these places in my head started to fade.

 So when the time came there was just one question – when else, if not now? – so I went!

 – Where Are You Now?
 How Do You Like It There?

 Now I am in the jungles of Peru – to be more precise it’s on the way between high and low jungles, with a long stop planned in the city of Tarapoto and 2 shorter stops in Iquitos and Pucallpa.